Part I- Homeownership as Part of the American Dream

 Conversions of economically obsolete offices and retail spaces in urban areas into residential rentals and condominiums:

-- Structural changes in the market are occurring, and hybrid workforces are becoming preferred.
+- Structural changes in the market are occurring, and hybrid workforces are becoming increasingly preferred.
 However, replacement tenancy for the building is not available.

 - State-sponsored invitations to engage in criminal acts: The state and federal governments have created an open invitation for criminals to steal, rape, and pillage all facilities available to the public and provide products and goods.
 A criminal can spend the entire day stealing without the threat of criminal prosecution.